Autodesk/sydevs/user_manual/collection_nodes.md

 }
 ```

 Sending a message to an agent involves two steps.
-First, the message input ports are supplied to the prototype using the `access` function.
+First, the message input ports are supplied to the prototype using the `get` function.
 Only a single message input port should be assigned in this manner.
 The second step is to call `affect_agent` with the ID as an argument.
 The message supplied to the prototype is then transferred to the identified agent, triggering an unplanned event in that agent.
 The prototype's message input port is then reset, allowing new messages to be sent using either the same port or a different message input port.

 As with all event handlers, it is possible create, send messages to, or remove agents, as many times as desired.
 Agent removal is demonstrated in the example of the macro finalization event handler.